 I’ll be helping people create wealth for the future.
 It’s something I’ve become focused on in the last couple of years, and even more so with my marriage breaking down.
 We never know what life will throw at us so we need to be ready.

 At the same time, diversifying in niches is powerful.
 If one niche fails, I’ll have the other one to fall back on.
-In this case, if writing disappears, I have life insurance to help shoulder things while I find something else to diversify.
+In this case, if writing disappears, I have a guaranteed life insurance over 40 to help shoulder things while I find something else to diversify.

 While the niche is different, I’m still building a business.
 I’m working with a company but I’m self-employed still.
 I get to work when I want and where I want.
 This has always been important to me as a mom.
 The skills I gained building my writing business can be used to build my life insurance business.